aqib1/CurrencyConvertor/README.md

 4- For currency conversion and vat validation two different free API used, Those API are connected using Netflix-Feign declarative HTTP client which is also the part of Spring cloud technology.

+5- For cache H2-Database used as in memory database.
+To avoid any dirty reads/write, phantom reads, repeated reads, Java 7 ReadWriteReenterentLock is used.

 # Currency Converter
 Currency Converter API consists on two API's
 - /api/currency/convert?source=SOURCE_COUNTRY_CODE&target=TARGET_COUNTRY_CODE&amount=AMOUNT_NUMBER
 - /api/currency/convert/details?source=SOURCE_COUNTRY_CODE&target=TARGET_COUNTRY_CODE&amount=AMOUNT_NUMBER

-First API will going to return convertion detailes as it was asked in task, second API return details with some additional information
+First API will going to return convertion detailes as it was asked in task, second API return details with some additional inVAT_ID
+# VATController
+VATController also provides two API's
+- /api/vat/validate?vat=VAT_ID
+- /api/vat/validate/details?vat=VAT_ID

 # All currencies supported
 Please click the url to see all currencies list